- Programme start: Winter Semester (lectures/prep courses start in October)

 To submit your online application you are required to upload the following supporting documents as PDF-files:

-- Scanned PDF academic transcript outlining your grades obtained from at least three courses from at least two focus areas.
+- Scanned PDF academic transcript outlining your grades obtained in mathematics, statistics, economics, or political science.
 Please specifically mark these modules.
 You may add official course descriptions.
 If the original document is not in English or German, provide an officially certified translation

 - Degree certificate(s) (scanned PDF of originals and officially certified translations into English or German only)